BSidesPDX/bsidespdx.org/events/2019/venue.md

 Note: All Mamava suites come with a Bluetooth SmartLock that syncs with Mamava’s mobile app.
 Download the app at https://mamava.com/mobile-app.

-You may also request a door code for entry from our receptionists in the Administration Office on Level 2 and by calling 503-235-7575.
+You may also request a door code for entry from the receptionists in the OCC Administration Office on Level 2 and by calling 503-235-7575.